Government meets 20,000 police recruitment target but Met falls behind

 Prime Minister Rishi Sunak hailed the figures, saying the Government had “delivered” on its promise while Home Secretary Suella Braverman described it as a “historic moment for our country.”

-During a speech in Westminster, she said: “(We) should be immensely proud of what we’ve achieved in the last few years.

-“Many said we couldn’t do it but this is a police success, a Home Office success and a Conservative government success.”

-But Labour’s shadow home secretary Yvette Cooper accused the Conservatives of “taking the country for fools” and having “no grip on law and order”, adding: “They cut 20,000 police officers from our streets.
+But Labour’s shadow home secretary Yvette Cooper accused the Conservatives of “taking the country for fools.”

-“Now they expect the public to be grateful for a police replacement programme that still leaves 6,000 fewer police out on the beat and 9,000 fewer officers in real terms compared to the last Labour government as the population has grown.”
+The Police Federation, which represents more than 130,000 rank-and-file officers, said that 23,000 police staff jobs had also been cut during austerity and the impression of a healthily staffed service was misleading.

+Both Ms Cooper and the Federation said that per head of population there are fewer police officers now than there were in 2010.

 The total number of new officers provisionally stood at 18,544 at the end of February, nearly 1,500 short of the target.